 ABOUT SHARK & MARINE INSTITUTE

-The shark marine volunteer programme start date is on the 1st of each month, and departure date is the last day of the month.
+The great white shark research and volunteer programme start date is on the 1st of each month, and departure date is the last day of the month.
 We offer volunteer positions for a minimum of two weeks up to a maximum of three months.
 Check out our white shark marine volunteer brochure and find out more today!

 Opportunities are available all year round; the only time we do not take on volunteers is from the 15th December to 1st February.